bookipi-ats-team/bookipi-ats/server/README.md

 Environment variables:
 - `PORT` (default `3000`)
 - `NODE_ENV` (default `development`)
+- `MONGODB_URI` (optional) – MongoDB connection string; if omitted, the server boots without a database connection and logs a warning

 Create a `.env` file if you need to override defaults.
 The server logs the active port and environment on boot.